OtabekAbduvaliyev/MatozAI/README.md

 ## 📖 About The Project

-**Sado** is a powerful web application designed to bring state-of-the-art AI capabilities to the Uzbek language.
+**Sadoo** is a powerful web application designed to bring state-of-the-art AI capabilities to the Uzbek language.
 It serves as an intelligent assistant that can listen, transcribe, summarize, translate, and even chat about your audio conversations in real-time.

-Built with a focus on **speed**, **accuracy**, and **user experience**, Sado leverages Google's **Gemini 3.0 Flash** model to process audio streams natively, ensuring ultra-low latency transcription.
+Built with a focus on **speed**, **accuracy**, and **user experience**, Sadoo leverages Google's **Gemini 3.0 Flash** model to process audio streams natively, ensuring ultra-low latency transcription.

 ### 🌟 Key Features